AlertForce | Confined Spaces Training Course in Canberra

-View Training Dates for Your City
+View Training Dates Near Me

 Work Health and Safety (WHS) Regulations require PCBUs to give workers reasonable access to a safe work environment.
 As confined areas bring additional risks, it is the responsibility of the employer to ensure that workers receive safety training.

-Confined spaces courses cover detailed training, including safe entry and exit procedures.
+Confined space training courses cover detailed training, including safe entry and exit procedures.
 The courses also cover the best practices for maintaining the safety of workers while completing work inside a tight spot, which includes communication and atmospheric monitoring.
 To reduce the risk of work injuries, explore the requirements for working in a confined space.

-Who Should Attend the Confined Space Training ACT?
+Who Should Attend the Confined Space Entry Training Courses?

 Anyone that needs to work in a confined space should complete the course.
 According to Safe Work Australia, a confined space is an area not designed for people to work in.
 This includes enclosed or partially enclosed spaces that meet the following criteria: